+Summer is a happy time for me, but I suspect that’s my preconceived attitude.
+I want summer to be happy, because it contains so many things I like.
 Happiness is an elusive concept.
 We all want to be happy, but we don’t define happiness in the same way, which makes becoming “happy” a bit tricky.
-Professor Laurie Santos at Yale University wants her students to be happy, so she created a new course: Psychology and the Good Life.

 Good historical fiction takes the reader into an authentic world where the story is presented against the backdrop of actual customs and material culture, for example, food as it is eaten and prepared or family customs such as purdah, the seclusion of women within the household.
 When there’s also a mystery involved, it becomes more

 Cats, readers, and writers just seem to go together.
 Before Big Box Bookstores and long before Amazon, cats used to be frequent residents in independent bookstores.
 Alas, the opportunity to scratch kitty ears at the cash register is gone, but readers still cuddle up with cats, as do writers.
 MARK TWAIN, American humorist, was particularly

 If you’re one of the many viewers of Poldark, this coastline may look familiar.
 It’s Lelant Engine, near Pendeen in Cornwall.
 Cornwall, a peninsula in South West England surrounded by the English Channel and Celtic Sea, is noted for its scenery and beaches.
 Tourism is an important part of the economy.
 Poldark, based on the